fnproject/tutorials/ContainerAsFunction/README.md

 # Getting Started

-Before we can get starting there are a couple of configuration step to take care of.
+Before we can get starting there are a couple of configuration steps to take care of.

 ## Login to Docker Hub